Notice of Pre-AIA or AIA Status

 A secure database

-A security key associated with the conditional consent, and the health data… decrypting the health data using the security key
+A security key associated with the conditional consent and used to process health data

 Accordingly, these additional elements, when considered separately and as an ordered combination, do not integrate the abstract idea into a practical application because they do not impose any meaningful limits on practicing the abstract idea.
 Claim(s) 1 and 12 are directed to an abstract idea(s) without a practical application.
 (Step 2A-Prong 2: NO: the additional claimed elements are not integrated into a practical application).

 The claims do not include additional elements that are sufficient to amount to significantly more than the judicial exception.
 The claim does not include additional elements that are sufficient to amount to significantly more than the judicial exception.
-As discussed above with respect to integration of the abstract idea into a practical application, the additional elements of the processor, data requestion system, secure database, security key used to decrypt health data, and control program associated with a surgical instrument amounts to no more than mere instructions to apply the exception using a generic computer component.
+As discussed above with respect to integration of the abstract idea into a practical application, the additional elements of the processor, data requestion system, secure database, and the security key associated with the conditional consent used to decrypt health data amounts to no more than mere instructions to apply the exception using a generic computer component.
 Mere instructions to apply an exception using a generic computer component cannot provide an inventive concept ("significantly more' ).
 MPEP2106.05(I)(A) indicates that merely saying "apply it” or equivalent to the abstract idea cannot provide an inventive concept ("significantly more").

 Dependent Claims 2, 5, 8, 10, 13, 16, and 19-20 further define the abstract idea that is presented in the respective Independent Claims 1 and 12 and are further grouped as certain methods of organizing human activity and are abstract for the same reasons and basis as presented above.